Easy Delivery Co. Horror Guide: Secrets, Bunkers, and Tone

 Screenshot from Easy Delivery Co.

-The cleanest way to approach this is to treat regular jobs as your map-opening phase and secret hunting as your second pass.
+Treat regular jobs as your map-opening phase and secret hunting as a deliberate second pass.
 First, use deliveries and upgrades to stabilize your run.
-Then, once routes are safer and your truck management is less fragile, go back through each area looking for optional spaces rather than rushing the next payout.
-That approach fits the way the game appears to be designed: expansion first, unease second, revelation last.
+Then, once routes are safer, go back through each region looking for bunkers, radio towers, and snowcats rather than rushing the next payout.

 • Use the full release as your reference point, not demo-era impressions.

-• Push into all three major areas before deciding how “horror” the game is.
+• Open all three regions before deciding how “horror” the game is.

-• Revisit regions after progression rather than assuming first-pass exploration was enough.
+• Revisit regions after progression rather than assuming a first pass was enough.

-• Prioritize hidden bunkers, hidden computer access, and unusual side spaces over simple route optimization.
+• Prioritize the 5 bunkers, 4 radio towers, and 13 snowcats over simple route optimization.

-• Bring enough fuel and recovery items to stay out longer when a route starts turning into an exploration run.
+• Carry enough fuel and recovery items to stay out when a route turns into an exploration run.

 FinalBoss // Gear